 Step 1: Separate business and personal finances

 The first step is to separate your business and personal finances.
 When these funds are combined, it makes accounting, bookkeeping, and organization a lot more difficult–especially in case of an audit.
 To avoid this, you can open a business bank account and make sure that none of your personal expenses get mixed in with your business expenses.
-Hint: Come tax time, having a business bank account makes it’s a lot easier to cross reference and keep accurate records.
+Hint: Come tax time, having a business bank account makes it’s a lot easier to cross reference and keep accurate books.

 Don’t just choose any bank though.
 It’s important to do your research when choosing a bank to work with for your business.
 While the financial institution that handles your personal banking may be your first thought, it may not be the best choice.